MontiCore/EmbeddedMontiArc/README.md

 A project that generates MQTT-Adapter for EmbeddedMontiArcMath components.

+## Warning

+This generator is part of an composite generator and does not create an executable.
+Look at EMAM2Middleware if you want to generate one.

 ## Getting Started

-These instructions will get MQTT up and running on your **Ubuntu** system
+These instructions will get this project up and running on your **Ubuntu** system

 ### Installing project